quidscio/video-processor/readme_rmh.md

 Debug output should include:
 * External commands used exactly as used without unevaluated parms
 * Important decisions made and why
-* Save of working files using timestamp prefix, yyyymmdd_hhmmss_filename
+* Save of working files using timestamp suffix, filename_yyyymmdd-hhmmss

 # Chronology